flutter/codelabs/firebase-get-to-know-flutter/steps/index.lab.md

 ## Read messages
 Duration: 10:00

+It's lovely that guests can write messages to the database, but they can't see them in the app yet.
+Let's fix that!

+<video id="wUSkeTaBonA?start=1941&end=2444&version=3"></video>

 ### **Synchronize messages**

-It's lovely that guests can write messages to the database, but they can't see them in the app yet.

 To display messages, you'll need to add listeners that trigger when data changes and then create a UI element that shows new messages.
 You'll add code to the application state that listens for newly added messages from the app.